leeharry709/portfolio-deprecated/README.md

 This word clock works by displaying different times per 5 minute intervals.
 For example, 2:55pm would say "IT IS FIVE TO THREE", but 2:59pm would also say the same.
 So, I made a bunch of if and elif statements that displayed the correct words based on what time interval of 5 minutes it was between.

 Displaying the word clock meant bring the information from one dataframe into another.
 I took the information from the light_array dataframe by reading which cells had 1s and which cells had 0s and styled the text in the text_array dataframe accordingly.
-Below are some examples of the output.

 ![](https://github.com/leeharry709/word_clock/blob/main/media/1725s.png?raw=true)